-At the London Love School, we want you to have the best possible experience, to be able to enjoy our unique learning opportunities and be free from concern.
-As such, we have established some guidelines and etiquette to ensure both parties, teacher and student, are respectful and courteous all of the time.
+I believe that all of my clients should be able to enjoy my unique learning opportunities in a mutually respectful environment free from concern.
+As such, I have established some guidelines and etiquette to ensure both parties, teacher and student, are respectful and courteous at all times.

 A respectful relationship

 Healthy boundaries are essential for all relationships, and the relationship between myself as a therapist and you as my client is no different.
 When in therapy, it is essential that we are both respectful and polite, demonstrate excellent manners, and remain calm.

 This is crucial if we are to build trust during sessions.
 Being able to listen attentively, and being empathic are key to the healing process, and any other inappropriate behaviour undermines this.
 It is also important to mention the need for excellent personal hygiene in preparation for a practical session.

 Arriving on time for any appointment demonstrates good manners and excellent time keeping.
 Not being punctual could mean missing part of your session, or forfeiting it altogether.
 With sessions running alongside each other, we are unable to reschedule appointments at the last minute.

 At the same time, we understand if you need to cancel or rearrange an appointment ahead of the date, but would ask that you give us plenty of notice if this is the case.